How to set up an American bank account

 - If you lose your card it could take a few weeks for a new one to be delivered, again leaving you stranded if it’s your only form of banking in America.
 So it might be a good idea to have both an american bank account and a cashcard.

-If after all of that, you are unsure which option to go with then it’s best to compare.
-Check out the STA Travel card page where you can calculate the rates as well as the Transferwise page where you can do the same.
+If after all of that, you are unsure which option to go with then it's best to compare.
+Check out the STA Travel card page where you can calculate the rates as well as the Wise page where you can do the same.
 It will help you work out which is better for you.

 What about your English account?